hemilabs/hippos/hippo001.md

 Superseded-By:
 ```

-When initally submitted, the status should be `New`.
+When initially submitted, the status should be `New`.

 Once active or in use, the status should be changed to `Active`.